ethereum/solidity-examples/README.md

 ### Ranking / categorization of contracts

-The QA only really applies to code that is meant to be used in production, but the library will also include code that has not yet reached that level.
+The QA only really applies to code that is meant to be used in production, but the library will also include code that has not reached that level.

 Node.js has a system of categorizing libraries, experimental, stable, deprecated, and so forth.
 This library should have something similar.

 ### Test layout

-Tests are single-method contracts, extending the `STLTest` contract, and implementing its `testImpl` method.
+Tests are functor-styled single-method contracts extending the `STLTest` contract and implementing its `testImpl` method.

-Tests are automatically compiled, and a filler is generated using the compiler artifacts.

-`testeth` is run using all available protocols, and includes fillers both for optimized and unoptimized code.

-Basic test is one that either throws or not.
-If it is expected to throw, it must have `Throws` somewhere in the test name, otherwise it is assumed that the test should succeed.
+Tests are automatically compiled and run using a trivial test-runner written in javascript.
+It uses native `solc` and `evm` (go ethereum) to compile and execute the actual test code.

+Tests that fail will throw.
+This is ensured by always using Solidity's `assert` function for test conditions.

+1. One test function signature.
+2. One contract per test, one function per contract.
+3. Two possible results: throws or does not throw.

 ##### Example

-This is the `STLTest` contract.
+This is the `STLTest` contract; its `test` method is the basis for all tests.

 ```
 contract STLTest {

-    bool ret;

-    function test() {
+    function test() public payable returns (bool ret) {
         ret = true;
         testImpl();
     }